Home » How to Home School About Email Etiquette (and Worksheet)

-Pretty much everyone knows someone who was home schooling before recent events.
-Even more so now with the school year ending early and fall being up in the air.
-If you home school or know someone who does, read on.
+Pretty much everyone knows someone who was homeschooling before recent events.
+This is even more true now, with the school year ending early and fall being up in the air.
+If you homeschool or know someone who does, read on.

-Several home schooling Moms have contacted recently.
-They are wondering if Email Etiquette should be part of their home schooling efforts.
-Some not too sure if their skills and knowledge were sufficient.
+Several homeschooling Moms have contacted me recently.
+They are wondering if Email Etiquette should be part of their homeschooling efforts.
+Some are not too sure if their skills and knowledge are sufficient.

 Here’s another…